-24 As stated earlier, BOEM and BSEE do not expect an actual small operator to conduct exploratory drilling on the Arctic OCS during the 10-year period of this analysis, although we have prepared this analysis to be conservative (since one current Arctic OCS lessee is a small entity).
+24 As stated earlier, BOEM and BSEE do not expect an actual small operator to conduct costs incurred on an annual basis after, and not including, the first-year of the exploratory drilling on the Arctic OCS during the 10-year period of this analysis, although we have prepared this analysis to be conservative (since one current Arctic OCS lessee is a small entity).
 Thus, this analysis considers the average annual revenue of small OCS operators.